It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 Here’s an example:

-Here, Gina starts her email with a long section talking only about herself and her company.
 There is no hook to draw the reader in, nor is it immediately clear what her connection is to the prospect.

 Here’s another version of the same outreach email, this time focusing on the prospect: